 Omegle is an online chat service that allows people to communicate through text or video.
-With the tagline “Talk to Strangers”, the platform encourages users to seek out random individuals to chat with.
-Users must be at least 13 years old to create an account, and there’s a lengthy list of rules that must be obeyed in order to avoid an Omegle ban.
+With the tagline “Talk to Strangers”, the online platform encourages users to search for and seek out random individuals to video chat with.
+Users must be at least 13 years old to create an Omegle account, and there’s a lengthy list of rules that users need to read and follow in order to avoid an Omegle ban.

-Omegle is a great way to encourage people to meet new friends and to share common interests and hobbies.
-It’s a completely free service, so you don’t even need a login — you can just open the site and start chatting away.
+Omegle is a great way to encourage people to be social online by meeting new friends who share common interests and hobbies.
+It’s a completely free text and video chat service, so users don’t even need a login — you can just open the Omegle site and start chatting with strangers right away.

-Omegle’s terms of service seek to keep the chats clean and to mitigate against the risk of any illegal or inappropriate activity.
-With the aim of keeping users safe, engaging in conduct that is against the site’s rules may result in an Omegle ban that is linked to an IP address.
+But is Omegle safe?
+Omegle’s terms of service seek to keep the text or video chats clean and to mitigate against the safety or privacy risk of any illegal or inappropriate activity.
+With the aim of keeping users safe online, users who engage in conduct that is against the site’s rules may result in an Omegle ban that is linked to an IP address.
 The site also works hard to reduce bot or spam activity, with regular screening tests required in order to ensure the site is only being used by real people.

 Some of the benefits of Omegle can also be considered drawbacks.
 Not needing a login means there is no way to identify the user, even by the admin, except for their IP address.
-Omegle uses a monitoring system in place of chats to ensure everyone is complying with their terms of service, but there is ample anecdotal evidence showing that serious breaches have gone undetected.
+Omegle uses a monitoring system in place of text and video chats to ensure everyone is complying with their terms of service, but there is ample anecdotal evidence showing that serious breaches of information, privacy, and safety have gone undetected.

-Particularly disturbing cases can be found on the site Quora, where there are a myriad of questions from both adults and underage children confessing to have engaged in sexually explicit behavior on the platform and have not received a ban.
+Particularly disturbing cases can be found on the site Quora, where a quick search will show you that there are a myriad of questions from both adults and underage children confessing to have engaged in sexually explicit behavior on the platform and have not received an Omegle ban.

 Banned on Omegle